bagder/daniel.haxx.se/about.md

 to heart and implemented support in curl to use this library to do asynchronous and non-blocking name resolves.
-Very soon I learned that the maintainer of ares pretty much considered his work done on that code base and he didn't want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
+Very soon I learned that the maintainer of ares pretty much considered his work done on that code base and he did not want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
 I felt that I had no other option than to fork the project and adopt it myself to drive it forward.
 So I did, and c-ares was born.